derrickreimer/mini_cache/README.md

     #   @role ||= lookup_user(user)
     #
     # because the value depends on the user argument.
 Also, the
-    # role could be nil if the user does not actually have a role.
+    # value could be nil if the user does not actually have a role.
     # You can probably see how the solution could get pretty ugly.
     # This is where MiniCache comes into play.
     self.cache.get_or_set("role-#{user.id}") do